STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Paper Assessment as

-\paragraph{Sources of variation} We hypothesize that the answer variability changes throughout the workflow graph.
-Figure \ref{fig:variation_by_item} shows the semantic similarity distribution for the different node types (\textsc{infer} and \textsc{extract}) and inference steps that explicitly invoke the annotators' background knowledge (\textsc{infer-knowledge}), such as \textit{"From your experience, which plot properties are common for the given plots?"}.
-Answers to the steps based on background knowledge deviate the most, whereas \textsc{extract} steps show the highest similarity.
+\textbf{Sources of Variation} We hypothesize that answer variability is not uniform across the workflow.
+Figure \ref{fig:variation} (bottom) shows the semantic similarity distribution for the different node types (\textsc{infer} and \textsc{extract}) and inference steps that explicitly invoke the annotators' background knowledge (\textsc{infer-knowledge}), such as \textit{"From your experience, which plot properties are common for the given plots?"}.
+Answers to the steps based on background knowledge deviate the most, whereas \textsc{extract} steps are most similar.
 The summarization-like extraction steps invoke high consistency. \textbf{As \textsc{infer-knowledge} steps heavily depend on the individual's knowledge, prior experience is one major background factor leading to variability.} Considering variability as a proxy for step difficulty, AI support during paper assessment on background knowledge shows great potential.
-We provide additional analysis in Appendix \ref{ssec:variability_details}, including the propagation dynamics of variability through the causal graph.
+Appendix \ref{ssec:variability_details} provides additional analysis, including the variability propagation in the graph.